rust-fuzz/cargo-fuzz/README.md

    There are many visualization and coverage-report options available (see `llvm-cov show --help`).

+Note:
-Note: we recommend using LLVM 11 and a recent nightly version of the Rust toolchain.
+- We recommend using LLVM 11 and a recent nightly version of the Rust toolchain.
   This code was tested with `1.51.0-nightly (2021-02-10)`.
+- Coverage information will be written to the `.profraw` file after `cargo fuzz` successfully finishes running.
+  One way to ensure this is to use the `--max_total_time=<seconds>` or `--runs=<number>` libfuzzer option, as opposed to manually aborting the execution using ctrl+c.

 ## Trophy case